fassbender1/CineManager/README.md

 A Django-based web application for managing Movies, Cast & Crew, and Studios.
 Built as a final project for the SoftUni Django Basics Regular Exam (February 2026).

-Deployed in Azure Cloud an accessible:
+Deployed in Azure Cloud and accessible from link below:

 https://cinemanager-b6csf6deb2c5gbad.swedencentral-01.azurewebsites.net/